Jayaprabahar/favouritezoo/README.md

 9. Since there is only one implementation, I didn't add Service interface
 10. I used nashorn script engine for the mathematical evalautions such as "<=".
 Please refer FavouriteZooScriptEngine.java
 11. Used lombok across the project to reduce boilerplate code
-12.	@ResponseStatus is not added in few controller methods.
-Means they will return the default status code "OK"
-13. Although the requirement is only for single entries, I used plural names for CRUD operations, as per the standard
+12. Although the requirement is only for single entries, I used plural names for CRUD operations, as per the standard
-14. Custom Input and Output DTOs are used on few scenarios.
+13. Custom Input and Output DTOs are used on few scenarios.
-15. Input validation is done via javax.validation and hibernate annotations
+14. Input validation is done via javax.validation and hibernate annotations
-16. Animal-Room combinations are made with PatchMapping.
+15. Animal-Room combinations are made with PatchMapping.
 Because part of the Animal Entity is updated with rooms field.
-17. List of Happy animals are fetched based on number of animals fall under the rooms side.
+16. List of Happy animals are fetched based on number of animals fall under the rooms side.
-18. UniqueConstraint condition is added for Favourite to allow only valid animal and room ids
+17. UniqueConstraint condition is added for Favourite to allow only valid animal and room ids
-19. For the unique key IDENTITY stratergy is used, because it generates separate sequence for each entity not a shared one.
+18. For the unique key IDENTITY stratergy is used, because it generates separate sequence for each entity not a shared one.
-20. JpaRepository is used for DB transactios, which made less or no work to write any scripts
+19. JpaRepository is used for DB transactios, which made less or no work to write any scripts
-21. I disabled stacktrace to be shown to end user.
-Comment the following properties in the application properties table. server.error.include-stacktrace
+20. I disabled stacktrace to be shown to end user.
+Comment the following properties in the application properties to view the stacktrace for the exceptions. server.error.include-stacktrace
-22. For unittesting, I used simple Junit, supported by SpringBootTest.
+21. For unittesting, I used simple Junit, supported by SpringBootTest.
 For JPA, I used @DataJpaTest and for controller class I used Mokito and Spring MockMvc

 # OpenApi 3 Specification